Shockwave Therapy in Cheltenham

 Hip Flexor

 The hip flexors are a group of muscles toward the front of the hip.
 They help you move or flex your leg and knee up toward your body.
 A hip flexor strain occurs when one or more of the hip flexor muscles becomes stretched or torn.
 They are easily susceptible to injury when they are engaged suddenly without a proper warm-up.
 They can also be injured through repeated strenuous activity, or even too much inactivity.
-Focused shockwave treatment is used to regenerate damaged tendons and muscles and accelerate healing.
+Focused shockwave treatment for hip flexor works to regenerate damaged tendons and muscles and accelerate healing.

 Book now